NeuralAlchemist/senith-plantista-forum/README.md

 - Delete a comment on a post
 - View all comments on a post

 ## Getting started

 ### For you looking for running the app
-1. Clone the repo
+1. Clone the repo using `git clone https://github.com/NeuralAlchemist/senith-plantista-forum.git`
 2. Open the project in your preferred IDE/Text editor
-3. Follow the instructions on the "Starting the database"
+3. Follow the instructions on [starting the database](https://github.com/NeuralAlchemist/senith-plantista-forum#starting-the-database)
-4. Follow the instructions on the "Starting the frontend development server"
+4. Follow the instructions on [starting the frontend development server](https://github.com/NeuralAlchemist/senith-plantista-forum#starting-the-frontend-development-server)
-5. Open your browser and navigate to "http://localhost:3000"
+5. Open your browser and navigate to http://localhost:3000
 6. Have fun! :)

 ### For you looking to implement this in your team